hy-1994/IDTI/README.md

 The scripts were written in Python language.

-To run the scripts, you need several python packages, as follow:
+To run the scripts, you need several python packages, as follows:

 - numpy